jcsirot/JenGen/README.md

 *NOTICE!
 JenGen is under development and is not yet production-ready.*

-**JenGen** (Jenkins Plugin Generator) is a small web service designed to generate Jenkins plugins:
+**JenGen** (Jenkins Plugin Generator) is a small web service for generating ad-hoc Jenkins plugins:
-Submit your specification as a Build Manifest and get back your code.
+Submit your specification as a Build Manifest and get back your plugin source code ready to be compiled.

 USAGE